 If you’re from outside Europe

-You might be eligible for housing help if you’re a family member of someone from the EU, Norway, Switzerland, Iceland or Liechtenstein.
-They’ll need to be a worker or self-employed in the UK.
+You might be eligible for housing help if you’re a family member of someone from the EU, Norway, Switzerland, Iceland or Liechtenstein and one of the following apply:

-- a habitual resident in the UK with indefinite leave to remain - this can’t be subject to any conditions such as 'no recourse to public funds'
+- have indefinite leave to remain and you’re habitually resident in the UK - this can’t be subject to any conditions such as ‘no recourse to public funds’

 Find out if you’re a priority for a home